Vierkantor/refinement-parsers/README.md

-# A predicate transformer semantics of parsing
+# Combining predicate transformer semantics for effects: a case study in parsing regular languages

-This repository contains the full source code for the paper "A predicate transformer semantics of parsing", including lemmas we have omitted from the print version for sake of readability.
+This repository contains the full source code for the paper "Combining predicate transformer semantics for effects: a case study in parsing regular languages", including lemmas we have omitted from the print version for sake of readability.

 The main source file is `refinement-parsers.lagda`; `lhs2TeX` is used to extract the Agda code for verification and the LaTeX code for compiling the paper.